-- b.
+- 4. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
+Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Department Policies and Procedures See Music Department Student Handbook. - C. Course Policies and Procedures - 1.
 Evaluation Procedures - a.
-Formulate and lead two praise and worship services.
-(15%) Details will be provided in class. - b.
+Formulate and lead two praise and worship services in class.
+(20%) Details will be provided in class. - b.
 Attend two different church worship services of a contemporary/Charismatic nature (to be specified) and submit a written evaluation.
 (10%) - c.
 Compile a comprehensive list of praise and worship songs in various keys, tempos, mood, etc. More details will be given in class.
 (20%) - d.
 Research Paper (15%).
-Write a 5-10 page (1500 word minimum) paper on "My Present Philosophy of Worship Leadership," or a Seminar topic to be given in class. - e.
-Mid-Term Exam 15% - f.
-Final Exam -25% - 2. ePortfolio Requirements There are no ePortfolio requirements for this course.
+Write a 5-10 page (1500 word minimum) paper on "My Present Philosophy of Worship Leadership." - e.
+Exam 1-10% Exam 2-10% - f.
+Final Exam-15% - 2.
+Whole Person Assessment Requirements There are no WPA requirements for this course.